 Users from an LDAP directory use the Topicus KeyHub password to open the vault.
-This password may be synchronized with the password from the directory.
-If synchronization is activated and the password in the directory is changed outside Topicus KeyHub, a password synchronization will be started.
+This password may be synchronised with the password from the directory.
+If synchronisation is activated and the password in the directory is changed outside Topicus KeyHub, a password synchronisation will be started.
 If the user has lost the old password here, a password recovery can be started.
-Password recovery with password synchronization will ask for the new directory password and a reason for the recovery.
+Password recovery with password synchronisation will ask for the new directory password and a reason for the recovery.
 This password is then also used as the new Topicus KeyHub password.

 After submitting the request, the account will be locked.
 Once the request has been approved by 2 users, the request can be completed.
 After completing the request, the Topicus KeyHub password of the user has been changed to the new password.
 The request can be cancelled by the user at any time.
 The old or the new password must be entered here.